Washington, DC, foster care and adoption guidelines

 When adopting a child with special needs, DC families are eligible for a Federal Tax Credit once your adoption has been finalized.
 This tax credit is intended to help families with the expenses associated with your adoption.
 This is true for families regardless of whether you work with CFSA or a private agency.

 Choosing an agency can sometimes be confusing, but is one of the most important steps of this process.
 You must decide whether you prefer to work with a public or private agency.
-The best way to decide which agency is best for you and your family is by contacting some of them directly and attending their information sessions or orientations.
+The best way to decide which agency is best for you and your family is by contacting some of them directly and attending their information sessions.

 For public adoptions, please contact the Child and Family Services Agency (CFSA) at 202-671-LOVE.

-The Child and Family Services Agency holds orientation meetings for foster care and adoption prospective parents at the following times:
+The Child and Family Services Agency holds information sessions for foster care and adoption prospective parents at the following times:

 - Second Saturday of every month: 10 a.m. to 12 p.m.

-- Fourth Thursday of every month: 6 to 8 p.m.
+- Fourth Thursday of every month: 6 to 8 p.m., except in November and December.

 The meeting place is subject to change so if you plan to attend please contact (202) 671-LOVE (5683) so that they can provide you with the correct meeting location.